databrary/design/ridir-16/narrative.md

 Mindful of these challenges but motivated by the scientific promise of video data sharing, the PIs established databrary.org, the first-of-its-kind library for storing and sharing video data and associated metadata.
 Databrary was created with support from NSF (BCS-1238599) and NICHD (U01-HD-076595) and has garnered additional funding from the Society for Research in Child Development.
-Databrary has created a secure platform for storing and sharing research videos in the developmental and learning sciences in order to foster widespread data reuse and enhance research transparency.
+Databrary has created a secure platform for storing and sharing research videos in the developmental and learning sciences in order to foster widespread data reuse and to enhance scientific transparency.
 Databrary targeted the developmental and learning sciences community that is the PI's intellectual home.
-But, the team designed Databrary to be adapted for and used by other researchers in the behavioral sciences.
+But, the team specifically designed Databrary to be adapted for and used by other researchers in the behavioral sciences.

 Databrary began public operation in the spring of 2014.
-The library has since grown to encompass 269 authorized investigators [@databrary_investigators] and 143 affiliate investigators from 165 institutions [@databrary_institutions] around the world.
+The library has since grown to encompass 269 authorized investigators [@databrary_investigators] and 147 affiliate investigators from 165 institutions [@databrary_institutions] around the world.
 These investigators have contributed more than 3,600 hours of video or audio recordings, representing some 3,400 participants ranging in age from 6 weeks to middle age.
 The system stores 165 volumes or datasets, of which 55 are currently shared with the community of authorized researchers or with the public.

 Databrary permits users to upload, store, organize, and share data with collaborators, the restricted community of authorized Databrary users, or the public, depending on the level of sharing permission granted by participants.
 Users may also search for, browse, view, and download videos stored on the site.
-They may view specific characteristics of videos such participant ages or recording context (home, lab, or school) for recoding and reanalysis.
+They may view specific characteristics of videos such participant ages or recording context (e.g., home, lab, or school) for recoding and reanalysis.
-Databrary empowers users to stream in the browser or download highlights -- clips that may be shown for educational or research purposes.
+Databrary empowers users to stream in the browser or download highlights--video excerpts that can be shown for educational or research purposes.
-Thus, Databrary supports sharing, reanalysis, and pre/non-research uses of video  while solving some of the thorniest problems associated with sharing identifiable recordings.
+Thus, Databrary supports sharing, reanalysis, and pre/non-research uses of video  while solving some of the thorniest problems associated with sharing identifiable recordings with personally identifiable information.

 ##### Databrary's policies enable the sharing of identifiable data

-Sharing research video demands policies for sharing identifiable data in ways that securely preserve participant privacy.
+Sharing research video demands policies for sharing identifiable data in ways that securely protect participants' privacy.
 Databrary does not attempt to de-identify videos.
 Instead, Databrary maximizes the potential for reuse by keeping recordings in their original unaltered form.
 To make unaltered raw videos available to others, Databrary's two-pronged access model (a) restricts access to researchers who register and secure formal authorization from their institutions [@databrary_agreement] while (b) enabling access to identifiable data only with the explicit permission of the participants.
 Databrary has created template language [@databrary_release] for seeking participants' permission to share data that researchers may adapt for their own use.
 These policies are spelled out fully in an online user guide [@databrary_policies].
-Unique among data repositories, the Databrary Access Agreement authorizes both data use and contribution.
+Unique among data repositories, the Databrary Access Agreement [@databrary_agreement] authorizes both data use and contribution.
 However, users agree to store on Databrary only materials for which they have ethics board or IRB approval.
 Data may be stored on Databrary for the contributing researcher's use regardless of whether the records are shared with others.
 When a researcher chooses to share, Databrary makes the data available to the community of authorized researchers.
-The framework has been agreed to by more than 160 institutions in North and South America, Europe, Asia, and Australia, and the number grows daily [@databrary_institutions].
+More than 160 institutions in North and South America, Europe, Asia, and Australia have agreed to Databrary's framework, and the number grows daily [@databrary_institutions].

-##### Databrary's technology overcomes technical barriers to video data sharing
+##### Databrary overcomes technical barriers to video data sharing

 To address the problem of diverse video formats, Databrary automatically transcodes each recording using NYU's high performance computing services into a common format suitable for web-based streaming (currently H.264+AAC in MP4 for video).
 The system maintains a copy in the original format for long-term preservation.
 To address file storage limitations, Databrary does not currently place limits on the number or size of files that can be uploaded.
+As a web-based application fully compatible with modern web-browsers, Databrary does not require special software for access.
 Databrary's current assets total 17TB and are stored on NYU's central IT storage which provides one off-site mirror and regular long-term tape backups.

 ##### Databrary's design overcomes practical barriers to sharing